 - You will gain a solid knowledge base and placement experiences appropriate to cope with contemporary Physiotherapy practice

-- Excellent career prospects in the NHS, private sector, independent and charity sectors
+- Excellent career prospects in the NHS and private sector.

 - 100% of our Physiotherapy graduates went on to employment or further study within 6 months according to the latest national Destination of Leavers from Higher Education (DLHE) survey.

 What's the course about?

 This dynamic course gives you the sound knowledgeable and placement experiences to become a skilled, contemporary Physiotherapist.
 Covering anatomy, physiology, kinesiology, biomechanics, Physiotherapy practice and electrotherapy, the course hones your skills and provides opportunities for you to work with other healthcare professionals.
-You will carry out a two-week practice placement in Semester A and a four-week placement at the end of the first year in Semester C. During the second year there are two, five-week practice placements and in the final year you will carry out three, five-week practice placements By adding an additional short course to your degree, you can gain level 2 and 3 qualifications with PD:Approval and gain entry to the Register of Exercise Professionals, boosting your employability.
+You will normally carry out a two-week practice placement in Semester A and a four-week placement at the end of the first year in Semester C. During the second year there are usually two, five-week practice placements and in the final year you will carry out three, five-week practice placements By adding an additional short course to your degree, you can gain a level 2 qualification with CIMSPA and gain entry to the Register of Exercise Professionals, boosting your employability.

 What will I study?